-Evaluate the scope and costs of effort to assume control of energy efficiency and demand side management programs required by CPUC or other regulations, and what kinds of programs VCE would implement if it assumed control.
+Evaluate the scope of effort to assume control of energy efficiency and demand side management programs for VCEA and determine what kinds of programs VCEA would implement if pursuing such programs b.
+Barrier Analysis

-Investigate other demand response program options and non-battery storage technologies and their cost effectiveness.
+Investigate non-battery storage technologies and demand response options

-- Identify trends that may impact VCE's long term demand forecast and/or load shifting opportunities. - Determine program options or investments consistent with market and technology trends and cost of service goals.
+- Identify trends that may impact VCEA's long term demand forecast and/or load shifting opportunities - Determine program options or investments consistent with market and technology trends and cost of service goals.